Project-MONAI/tutorials/federated_learning/nvflare/nvflare_example/README.md

 ```
 (Optional) clean up previous runs
 ```
-cd fl_workspace
-./clean_up.sh ${n_clients}
+${projectpath}/fl_utils/fl_run/clean_up.sh ${n_clients}
 ```

 ## Automate running FL
-The following commands automate the above described steps.
-Executing the `run_fl.sh` script will automatically start the server and clients, upload the configuration folders and deploy them with the client-specific data list.
+Alternatively, the following commands automate the above described steps.
+It makes use of NVFlare's AdminAPI.
+The script will automatically start the server and clients, upload the configuration folders and deploy them with the client-specific data list.
 It will also set the minimum number of clients needed for each global model update depending on the given argument.
 ```
 export n_clients=2
-${projectpath}/run_fl.sh ${n_clients}
+${projectpath}/fl_utils/fl_run_auto/run_fl.sh ${n_clients}
 ```
 *Note:* This script will automatically shutdown the server and client in case of an error or misconfiguration.
 You can check if a nvflare process is still running before starting a new experiment via `ps -as | grep nvflare`.
 It is best to not keep old processes running while trying to start a new experiment.